 The nasal spray provides a quick dose of nicotine to satisfy a craving you are unable to ignore.
 Levels of nicotine peak within 5 to 10 minutes after using the spray.

 - It may be used along with the patch.

 - The spray can irritate the nose, eyes, and throat.
 These side effects often go away in a few days.

 SIDE EFFECTS AND RISKS

-Nicotine patches pose no danger for people with heart or blood circulation problems.
-However, the unhealthy cholesterol levels (lower HDL levels) caused by smoking do not get better until the nicotine patch is stopped.
+Nicotine patches are okay for use by most people with stable heart or blood circulation problems.
+But, the unhealthy cholesterol levels (lower HDL level) caused by smoking do not get better until the nicotine patch is stopped.

 Keep all nicotine products away from children.

 Smoking cessation - nicotine replacement; Tobacco - nicotine replacement therapy